Behavioral Intelligence for MLB

 Validated against results.

-SIQX: Situational IQ Index — April 2026 (v1.0)
+SIQX: Situational IQ Index — June 2026 (SIQX v12 · revision in progress)

-Working paper covering SIQX v9 (hitters), PSIQX v1 (pitchers), bullpen model, composite pick model with full validation, feature roadmap, and threats to validity.
+Working paper covering SIQX v12 (hitters), PSIQX v2 (pitchers), bullpen model, behavioral edge pick model with full validation, multi-season validation (2023-2026), and threats to validity.
+Revising to v12 after the June 2026 count-split correction — correlations re-derived on 1,447 hitter-seasons, 1,496 pitcher-seasons (PA≥150).

 ↓ Download Methodology PDF